ReADLBench/dnn-benchmark/README.md

 ## Available Models

+Below is a list of available models along with their accuracy for both frameworks.
+> [!NOTE] The reported numbers may vary slightly depending on the machines used for running inferences.

 ### CIFAR-10 Models
 Here is a list of models trained for CIFAR10 dataset, which has images belonging to 10 classes.